QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

 ## Included source code

-There are extensive comments included to allow you to get a further idea of how the code functions.
+All source code files include extensive comments to allow you to get a further idea of how the code functions.

 #### app.js
 The entry point of the server application.

 #### websocket.js
-Sets up an autheticated connection to Thingsboard and creates a websocket connection to each Thingsboard sensor device defined in the database.
+Sets up an autheticated connection to ThingsBoard and creates a websocket connection to each ThingsBoard sensor device defined in the database.
 The websocket connection will first download the latest data to add it to the database and then wait for further communication from the sensor server.

-Functions to initalise all connections as well as close them are included, as well as an object containing all the ws objects identified by Thingsboard device ID.
+Functions to initalise all connections as well as close them are included, as well as an object containing all the ws objects identified by ThingsBoard device ID.

 The maximum number of connection attempts is 5 by default, and the websocket will attempt to reconnect if the initial connection failed, or it is closed through an error or another reason.
 Passing false in the function to close all websockets will prevent reconnection attempts.